AmauryD/A3GPS/README.md

 ```

 ### In the gps init file :
-Edit the folder path for each functions if you're not pudding the gps in the root folder.
+Edit the folder path for each functions if you're not putting the gps in the root folder.

   Exemple :
   ```sqf